Easter egg hunt ideas by the basketful

 3. Easter scavenger hunt

-Treasure hunts are a bit more involving for older children.
-They'll enjoy working out the clues and ticking off their checklist.
+Treasure hunts are more engaging for older children.
+Leave egg hunting clues for the children to find, they'll enjoy working them out and ticking off their checklist.
 You can use Easter themed objects as part of the hunt, including yellow chicks or the Easter Bunny's lost carrots.

 4. Glow-in-the-dark hunt